How to Recover When a Presentation Goes Wrong

 Prepare Adaptable Content

-Identify Lessons Learned
+Identify the Lessons Learned

 Adjust for Next Time